 CCNSO & SSAC

-Joint DNSSEC Workshop / Tech Day on Monday 0900-1645
+Joint DNSSEC Workshop / Tech Day on Monday 0900-1645 (Lunch :12.00-13.30)

 The Technical Working Group will host a joint DNSSEC Workshop / Tech Day including a community-sponsored lunch.
 The DNSSEC Workshop has been a part of ICANN meetings for several years and has provided a forum for both experienced and new people to meet, present, and discuss current and future DNSSEC deployments.
 Tech Day was started over 10 years ago by the ccTLD community featuring short, practical presentations aimed at a technical or tech-interested audiences.
 The Tech Day agenda is set by the Tech Working Group, comprised of individuals within the ICANN community.